Home

 The figure shown at the right is a rotation of 90° rotated around the center of rotation.
 Notice that all of the colored lines are the same distance from the center or rotation than than are from the point.
 Also all the colored lines form 90° angles.
 That's what makes the rotation a rotation of 90°.

-• Rotation 180° around the origin: T(x, y) = (-x, -y)
+Rotation 180° around the origin: T(x, y) = (-x, -y)

-Return to other free geometry help topics.
+Return to more free geometry help or visit t he GradeA homepage.